-With the advancement in the Smartphone market, you have an Ultimate camera in your pocket,
+With the advancement in the Smartphone market, you have the Ultimate camera in your pocket,

 That has got a battery that can last for several hours,

-That has got a microphone of a really nice quality,
+That has brought a microphone of excellent quality,

 That has got all the frame rates and resolutions you would want,

-That has got stabilization which frees you from spending money on expensive rigs and trained cameraperson to operate it.
+That has stabilization that frees you from spending money on expensive rigs and trained cameraperson to operate it.

 And heck, it has even got a video editing software to put together all your clips and create your video from anywhere in the world.